You may also like

 One month into the deal, the UK-based Syrian Observatory for Human Rights reported that it had ‘caused a significant drop in the death toll in the three provinces, especially among civilians who were killed by warplanes’.
 Only two people were killed by shelling in the first month of the deal, compared to 84 the month before.
 However, the group also reported multiple violations of the agreement.

-Soon after the deal was put in place, Russia and the Syria announced a ceasefire deal in the Damascus suburban area of East Ghouta, although the Syrian Observatory reported that shelling and fighting has also continued in that area.
+Soon after the deal was put in place, Russia and Syria announced a ceasefire deal in the Damascus suburban area of East Ghouta, although the Syrian Observatory reported that shelling and fighting have also continued in that area.

 Most recently, in early August 2017, Russia’s Defence Ministry and rebels north of Homs announced a deal for a ceasefire in that area.
 Russia has set up checkpoints to monitor the ceasefire, which – like the others – was almost immediately broken by the warring sides.
 The Syrian government was not officially part of the deal, nor was the US.
 In another recent development with consequences yet to be seen, a group with ties to al-Qaeda has taken control of Idlib amid fighting between rebel factions.